WoollyMittens/useful-gestures/README.md

 **twist : {function}** - A function that runs every time a twisting motion is in progress.

+**doubleTap : {function}** - A function that runs when the same location is tapped twice in quick succession.

 **x : {integer}** - The x coordinate of the start or centre of the interaction.

 **y : {integer}** - The y coordinate of the start or centre of the interaction.